lokidoki102/tp/docs/DeveloperGuide.md

 4. EstateEase adds the home-buyer and displays the newly added home-buyer. <br>
    Use case ends.

-**Precondition for Extension 3i:** EstateEase has received the details of the home-buyer from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects block number, street name, unit number and postal code in the entered data when he is a home-buyer.

 **Extensions**

 * 3a.
 EstateEase detects missing name in the entered data. <br>